mozilla-releng/balrog/docs/source/admin_api.rst

 POST
 ****

-Create a new Product Required Signoff. "product", "role", and "signoffs_required" are all required.
-If the product provided already require signoff, a 400 will be returned (you must use a Scheduled Change and meet the existing signoff requirements to modify Required Signoffs for things that already require it).
+Create a new Permissions Required Signoff. "product", "role", and "signoffs_required" are all required.
+If the product provided already requires a signoff, a 400 will be returned (you must use a Scheduled Change and meet the existing signoff requirements to modify Required Signoffs for things that already require it).

 .. _scheduledChangesApi: